We have over 25 years of experience running major chess camps.

 Cell phones and other electronic devices are not prohibited but should be used only during free time.

-If a participant drives themselves to the program, can they leave whenever they want?
+If a minor participant drives themselves to the program, can they leave whenever they want?

 Do you have enforceable consequences for prohibited actions?